 Applying to the MSL program involves the completion of the online application form and submission of required materials by a specific deadline.
 Some of the materials can only be submitted via electronic attachment to the application form, while others must be mailed.
-For these reasons, it is important that all applicants review the Admissions Information and Instructions for the MSL in Taxation carefully to ensure that they are aware of all policies, comply with all application procedures and submit all required materials in a timely manner.
+For these reasons, it is important that all applicants review this document carefully to ensure that they are aware of all policies, comply with all application procedures and submit all required materials in a timely manner.

 We suggest applicants print a copy of their online application for their records, and keep a file of all documents submitted with their application.
 We cannot return or give copies of any part of an application, transcripts, translations, letters of recommendation, or supporting materials.

 Given the large volume of mail received, we, unfortunately, are unable to respond to requests to confirm the receipt of mailed materials.
 However, within a few days of submitting an online application, applicants will receive an email providing them access to the Applicant Online Status Check where they may follow the progress of their application.
 Additionally, applicants will receive a confirmation email once all their materials have been processed and submitted to the Committee on Graduate Admissions for review.

 Application Form and Fee

 All prospective students are required to apply via the Graduate Online Application.
 New users will be required to provide a valid email address to register an account with the online system before they will be able to access and complete the application form.